wp-plugins/gritter/gritter-plugin/readme.txt

-=== Plugin Name ===
+=== Gritter Social Influence ===
 Contributors: markjaquith, mdawaffe (this should be a list of wordpress.org userid's) Donate link: http://www.jordan-code.de/gritter
-Tags: gritter layer admin
-Requires at least: 3.0.1
+Tags: gritter layer admin social influence jquery gritter Requires at least: 3.0.1
 Tested up to: 3.5
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The gritter plugin lets you define new layer and groups to be displayed with the jquery gritter plugin.
+With this plugin you can add social influence layers to your website.

 == Description ==
+With this plugin you can add social influence layers to your website.
 The gritter plugin lets you define new layer and groups to be displayed with the jquery gritter plugin of http://boedesign.com/blog/2009/07/11/growl-for-jquery-gritter/ or